mainsail-crew/mainsail/docs/update-guide/mainsail.md

 ## Updating Mainsail

-To update Mainsail manually, follow the steps below in your terminal:
+To update Mainsail manually, run the commands below in your terminal:

 ```bash
 cd ~/mainsail